arm61/isis_school/intro.md

-# Introduction to neutron reflectometry fitting
+# A Guide to Reflectometry

 The aim of this course, and the companion lecture, are to give an introduction to the following subjects:
-- the **Fourier transform** and how a Born approximation approach may be used to analyse neutron reflectometry data;
+- the **Fourier transform** and how a Born approximation approach may be used to analyse neutron and X-ray reflectometry data;
 - the logic of **model-dependent analysis**;
-- neutron reflectometry "slab models" and their traditional parameterisation;
+- reflectometry "slab models" and their traditional parameterisation;
 - **reparameterisation** of these models to include chemical and physical insight; and
 - the process and problems associated with **fitting** in a model-dependent analysis procedure.